$\mathbb{A}^1$-homotopy theory of log schemes: Introduction

 \section{Introduction}

 The goal of \cite{logDM} and \cite{logSH} is to build a suitable framework of motivic homotopy theory of fs log schemes.
 What makes their theory distinct from $\A^1$-homotopy theory of schemes \cite{MV} is that $\A^1$ is not inverted.
-Instead, they use a new interval $\boxx:=(\P^1,\infty)$, which is the log scheme associated with the open immersion $\P^1-\{\infty\}\to \P^1$.
-As a consequence, the $\infty$-category of logarithmic motives $\logDM(k)$ is constructed in \cite{logDM} for every field $k$, and the stable log motivic $\infty$-category $\logSH(S)$ is constructed in \cite{logSH} for every fs log scheme $S$.
+Instead, they invert $\boxx:=(\P^1,\infty)$, which is the log scheme associated with the open immersion $\P^1-\{\infty\}\to \P^1$.
+With this replacement, the $\infty$-category of logarithmic motives $\logDM(k)$ is constructed in \cite{logDM} for every field $k$, and the stable log motivic $\infty$-category $\logSH(S)$ is constructed in \cite{logSH} for every fs log scheme $S$.